igorangst/beatector/README.md

 sequencer with the generated MIDI clock.
 In this way, the drummer is free to play her own tempo, and the electronics are following.

-The platform used is a Raspberry Pi.
-There might be cheaper solutions, but I had an old Pi 1 lying around, and I couldn't get the audio sampling and beat prediction running at the same time on an Arduino.
+The platform used will be an Arduino Micro/Leonardo.
+The beat detection part is mostly taken care of by an Analog circuit.
+Schematics and PCB layout files will follow soon.

 ## I/O

 The box has the following inputs and outputs:

-* Power supply (5V/1A micro USB)
+* Power supply (5V micro USB)
-* Audio trigger in (6.3 mm jac)
+* Audio trigger in (6.3 mm jack)
+* Audio trigger in (XLR, optional)
 * Foot switch in (6.3 mm jack, optional)
 * Sensitivity potentiometer
 * Lag/lead potentiometer